How to Test Your Home Water Quality: The Intelligent First Step Before Installing Any Filtration System

 When Should You Test Your Water?

-· Every 1–2 years for municipal water
+Municipal water Every 1–3 years Recommended testing frequency for municipal water users

 Proactive testing is part of intelligent home ownership.